 While the focus of this update covers the period 2017-2021, it is important to mention Seattle’s 2010 Rental Registration & Inspection Ordinance (RRIO), which went into effect for small providers in 2015-2016 (SMC 22.214).
 The law requires all rental housing units to be registered with the City and subject to periodic inspections based on an extensive safety checklist.
 In Seattle, no one can legally rent a housing unit without obtaining a rental housing registration for the property.
 The cost is $70 for a property and its first rental unit, plus $15 for each additional unit, renewable every 2 years.
 Violations are enforceable in municipal court, with penalties up to $150 per day for the first ten days the violation or failure to comply exists and $500 per day for each day thereafter.
 Owners may not raise the rent or issue an eviction notice if a unit is not registered.

-With RRIO, the Seattle Department of Construction & Inspections (SDCI), has oversight of and contact information for all legally registered Seattle landlords, yet despite the city’s escalating housing crisis and the intense pace of legislation targeting landlords, small local housing providers have been excluded from City Council committee meetings and presentations, city commissions, and other outreach and analysis.
+With RRIO, the Seattle Department of Construction & Inspections (SDCI), has oversight of and contact information for all legally registered Seattle landlords (with the exception of owner-occupied shared housing), yet despite the city’s escalating housing crisis and the intense pace of legislation targeting landlords, small local housing providers have been excluded from City Council committee meetings and presentations, city commissions, and other outreach and analysis.